iogbole/ebpf-network-viz/README.md

 ```

-Perf Event Ring Buffer
+#### Perf Event Buffer

-A perf event ring buffer is set up to read events from the kernel space.
+A perf event buffer is set up to read events from the kernel space.

 ```go